Writers’ Cafe

 Most of us will miss a week occasionally!
 There’s no obligation to check in.
 You can just jump back in the next time you have a chance.

-You’ll automatically get an email and in-app notification when I post the check-in topic (each Monday), though you can turn off these notifications if you prefer.
+You’ll automatically get a notification when I post the check-in topic (each Monday), though you can turn off this notification if you prefer.

 How do I keep up with what’s happening in Writers’ Cafe?

 Each Monday, I send out an email to all Writers’ Cafe members (unless you’ve chosen not to receive this).
-The email includes the weekly writing prompt, reminds you about the check-in thread for the week, highlights the upcoming weekly writing hours, and lets you know about any popular discussions in the group during the past week, so you can easily catch up.
+The email includes the weekly writing prompt, reminds you about the check-in thread for the week, highlights the upcoming weekly writing hours, and lets you know about anything else happening in Writers’ Cafe.

 On Thursdays, I send a quick reminder email, with a reminder of the writing hours, check-in thread, etc.